predoiua/infrastructure/yum/HowToYum.md

 ## Usage

 ~~~
+yum whatprovides '*bin/dig'    # which program provide a program
 yum install <package name/s>   # install the latest version of a package or group of packages
 yum update <package name/s>    # update the specified package, no package name/s are specified = to update all installed packages.
 yum check-update               # determine whether any updates are available for your installed packages.
 yum remove <package name/s>    # remove specified packages, along with any other packages dependent on the packages being removed.
 yum provides <file name>       # Used to determine which packages provide a specific file or feature.

-# used to find any packages containing the specified keyword in the description, summary, packager and package name fields of RPMs in all repositories.
+yum search <keyword>           # used to find any packages containing the specified keyword in the description, summary, packager and package name fields
-yum search <keyword>

-# install a package located locally in the machine.
+yum localinstall <absolute pack name> # install a package located locally in the machine.
-yum localinstall <absolute path to package name/s>

-# check if package is installe install
+yum list installed <package name/s>   # check if package is installe install
-yum list installed <package name/s>
 ~~~

 ## Options